"Journey to Guatemala: Learn, Serve, Lead with Colleen Biggs" - April 13 - 24, 2023

 Note: Our orientation will make sure that you experience the full value of this trip, and that you are well-prepared for our adventure!

-Leap for Ladies is proud to offer this exceptional opportunity to “Learn, Serve and Lead!” in the extraordinary setting of a Mayan village AND the most beautiful places in Guatemala.
+Colleen Biggs is proud to offer with Local Hope this exceptional opportunity for men and women to “Learn, Serve and Lead!” in the extraordinary setting of a Mayan village AND the most beautiful places in Guatemala.
 This custom service trip will match your interests and talents to meet the needs of indigenous women living in extreme poverty.
 They will welcome you with open arms!
-Like a time traveler you will go behind the scenes to listen and learn about the centuries-old Mám-Mayan culture, including their sometimes-magical understanding of the world.
+Like a time traveler, you will go behind the scenes to listen and learn about the centuries-old Mám-Mayan culture, including their sometimes-magical understanding of the world.
 We will serve together alongside the women of the community, powerful in their own way while still working to overcome the shackles of poverty and the scars of colonialism and a brutal civil war.
 Incorporating your new understanding of the plight of women of the developing world, those who wish to be a “Global Speaker and Presenter” may design and lead a workshop to empower your brave sisters of this community.
 Over the course of this journey, you’ll enjoy fellowship with other powerful women while volunteering and exploring the beauty of the country.
 We’ll enjoy lovely, comfortable accommodations in the authentic spirit of Guatemala.

 Included: All accommodations, entrance fees and many meals, as well as a deeply enriching service experience working side by side with the Maya of “El Area Mám”— a culture-rich, resource-poor enclave in the Guatemalan highlands.
 Air travel is not included.